 This module is designed to provide the student with an overall understanding of the skills involved in working in spa services and in working with specific strategies to enhance good health and wellness.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: MTD100.
+Lecture Hours: 40 Lab Hours: 40